|

 Compressed Earth Block:

 These blocks are uniform in size and shape due to the fact that the ingrediants are pressed by a hydraulic or lever arm machine.
+These CEB machines can be transported to remote regions to transform unfertile dirt into long term (emergency) housing quickly.

 |